sleimanbishara-hub/Antimicrobial_Peptides_Design/README.md

 ## IMPORTANT — Google Drive Is Required

 This pipeline **expects specific files to be located in Google Drive** under: drive/My Drive/

+If files are missing or paths differ, the pipeline will fail.

+---

+## 📁 Required Files and Where to Put Them

+### 1️⃣ Files INCLUDED in this GitHub repository

+This repository contains a folder: Files